 In collaboration with local architect Thais Pupio, I’m working on a complete revitalisation of one of the many summerhouses built in the Byron region in the late 1970s.
 It’s a pole home built on a steep block, and is actually quite a good example of quality design coming out of that period.
 It’s rumoured that this home has been a secret summer getaway for a few style-conscious celebrities over the years.
 (I can neither confirm nor deny that it was owned during the Eighties by an Australian supermodel who shares her first name with a popular fashion and lifestyle magazine.)

 Despite its beautiful bones, some work is required on the overall structure and aesthetic design to bring it in line with the owner’s needs and current tastes.
+We were tempted to invest in some gorgeous amenities from Wayside Furniture House, found at this website, with anything and everything for every room!

 The exterior of the house is looking quite drab.
 We’re working on a dramatic external makeover, installing a large concrete frame that will be supported by stone piers.
 Cladding constructed from local driftwood will offset the cold concrete and stone textures.
 We chose these materials for their obvious connection to the site and their ability to withstand whatever brutal weather conditions Mother Nature throws at them.
 The home will be virtually unrecognisable from the outside, but we really feel that the owners and their neighbours will appreciate how well it fits in with the environment.